johnosbb/Artificial-intelligence/IOT/preventative_maintenance/markdown/embeddedAI.md

  ## Scaling Data

  Now we scale the data.
 Each sensor of the dataset has a different scale.
 For example, the maximum value of S1 is 518 while the maximum value of S16 is 0.03.
 For that reason, we normalise the readings by converting all of the values to a range between 0 and 1.
-This allows each metric affect the model in a similar way.
+This normalisation allows each metric affect the model in a similar way.
 We will make use of the MinMaxScaler function from the sklearn library to adjust the scale.

 ```python
 print(X_train)